-Multicultural Day is organized as a creative and experiential day of teaching and learning.
-The goal of the day of alternative instruction is to enhance the college mission of preparing students who appreciate the value of diversity, knowledge, and understanding of cultures, local and worldwide.
+Multicultural Day is an annual spring event organized as a creative and experiential day of teaching and learning.
+Established in1990, the goal of the day of alternative instruction is to enhance the college mission of preparing students to appreciate the value of diversity, knowledge, and understanding of cultures, local and worldwide.
 Instruction features insightful guest lectures, breathtaking performances, amazing exhibits, thought-provoking presentations, exciting demonstrations, energetic panel discussions, innovative storytelling, inspiring music, rhythmic dance, dramatic theater, and experiential exercises.